-Complete the Task and Deliverable Budget Worksheet (DEP document # 1010-FM-GC0001e; dep.pa.gov/growinggreener) and use the information to complete the budget summary on the application's budget tab with clear and concise information about the match sources.
+The Task and Deliverable Budget Worksheet is an Excel document which includes a separate sheet for each deliverable, match, and grand totals.
+It may be found: dep.pa.gov/growinggreener.
 Growing Greener funds from another project cannot be used as a match.
 Administrative costs are limited to five percent.

 The dollar amounts for each of the categories in the budget summary must match those developed in the Task and Deliverable Budget Worksheet.
 Projects whose budgets do not match may not be considered for funding.
+When calculating mileage, be sure to round your projected miles travelled to a number that will result in a whole number.
+When calculating salaries/benefits, be sure to round your hourly rate to the nearest dollar to result in a whole number.
 Projects must be cost-efficient.